Kansas DUI Attorney

 As of July 1, 2011 if your license has been suspended, you may be able to obtain a hardship license using an ignition interlock device within forty-five days in order to drive to work, school, and alcohol classes.
 In any Kansas DUI case, you should have the benefit and advantage of a competent Kansas DUI attorney, such as Mr. Schanker.
 His firm offers a free consultation to help you get started.

-Contact the Kansas DUI lawyer from the firm for skilled legal assistance with any type of DUI case today.
+Contact the Kansas City DUI lawyer from the firm for skilled legal assistance with any type of DUI case today.